ventocis/gettingStartedAsAnSWE/README.md

 ## Dev Environment Recommendations

 > Learning to read documentation is a skill that will serve you well.
-I recommend trying to read documentation before going to Stack Overflow, Medium, etc. You can easily find the documentation for pretty much anything by googling it.
+If you are trying to learn about how to connect to an API, use a library, or syntax for a specific language reading the documentation is the best place to start.
+If you hit an error that you're not familiar with or just aren't sure how to do something then StackOverflow can be a good resource.

 **Code editor:** VS Code